hadron-sclang/hadron/README.md

-# Hadron
+# Hadron Has Moved

-Now in Rust!
-More to come soon.
+Hadron development has moved to https://solitarybees.us/hadron/hadron.